ERNI-Academy/training-get-fit-at-git/slides.md

 history is a graph: nodes + lines

-* graph nodes : commits - are diffs / patch / deltas
+* graph nodes : commits - are diffs / patches / deltas
-* graph lines (between nodes) : define ancestry
+* graph lines (between nodes) : define ancestry (parent)
-* strictly speaking, the arrow sense in git means the parent, not the time or progress
+* strictly speaking, the arrow direction in git graphs indicate the parent, not the time or progress

 ---

 # git graph

-See the nodes, and arrows pointing to the parent node.
+See the nodes, as well as the arrows pointing to the parent node.

 ![](./images/gitGraph.png)